 Ludwig's angina is life-threatening cellulitis of the soft tissue involving the floor of the mouth and neck.
-It involves two compartments on the floor of the mouth namely sublingual and submaxillary space.
-The infection is rapidly progressive leading to potential airway obstruction.
-The most common cause is dental disease in the lower molars mainly second and third which accounts for over 90% of cases.
+It involves three compartments of the floor of the mouth, the sublingual, submental, and submandibular.
+The infection is rapidly progressive, leading to potential airway obstruction.
+The most common etiology is a dental infection in the lower molars, mainly second and third, accounting for over 90% of cases.
 Any recent infection or injury to the area may predispose the patient to develop Ludwig's angina.
 Predisposing factors include diabetes, oral malignancy, dental caries, alcoholism, malnutrition, and immunocompromised status.
-While true Ludwig's angina is rare, its rapid progression to life-threatening airway compromise makes it a topic important to consider in the differential diagnosis of patients with periodontal disease.
-This review addresses the management and acute treatment of this life-threatening condition.
+This review addresses the management and acute treatment of this possibly lethal condition.

-Outline the typical presentation for a patient with Ludwig angina.
+Outline the typical presentation of a patient with Ludwig's angina.

-Explain the interprofessional team strategies for improving care coordination and communication regarding the management of patients with Ludwig angina.
+Explain the interprofessional team strategies for improving care coordination and communication regarding the management of patients with Ludwig's angina.

-Ludwig's angina is life-threatening odontogenic cellulitis of the soft tissue involving the floor of the mouth and neck.
-It was named after a German physician, Wilhelm Friedrich von Ludwig, who first described the condition in 1836.
-It involves two compartments on the floor of the mouth namely sublingual and submaxillary space.
-It usually does not involve the lymphatic system nor form an abscess.
-Infection of the lower molars is the hallmark cause of true Ludwig’s angina, though this term is frequently applied to any floor of mouth infection with sublingual or submandibular space involvement.
+Ludwig's angina is life-threatening diffuse cellulitis of the soft tissue of the floor of the mouth and neck.
+The condition was named after a German physician, Wilhelm Friedrich von Ludwig, who first described it in 1836.
+It involves three compartments of the floor of the mouth, sublingual, submental, and submandibular.
+Infection of the lower molars is the hallmark cause of true Ludwig’s angina.
+However, this term is frequently applied to any floor of the mouth infection with sublingual or submandibular space involvement.
 It rapidly progresses to the surrounding tissues, leading to various potentially lethal complications, such as airway obstruction, aspiration pneumonia, and carotid arterial rupture or sheath abscess.
 Therefore, early recognition and treatment, including airway protection, antibiotic therapy, and surgical drainage in well-established infections, are crucial.

 There is no significant gender predilection for Ludwig's angina.
-Approximately 1/3 of cases are associated with other systemic illness (i.e. HIV, diabetes), and poor dentition and dental hygiene is an independent risk factor.
-Prior to the development of antibiotics, mortality exceeded 50%.
-With rapid airway management and antibiotic therapy, along with advanced imaging and surgical procedures, mortality is approximately 8%.
+Approximately 1/3 of cases are associated with other systemic illnesses (i.e., HIV and diabetes mellitus), and poor dentition and dental hygiene are independent risk factors.
+Before the development of antibiotics, mortality exceeded 50%.
+With rapid airway management and antibiotic therapy, along with advanced imaging and surgical procedures, mortality has decreased to around 8%.

 History and Physical